jonmadison/zero-to-api-talk/0toApi.md

 ^ [CLICK] some operations should be idempotent -- the result of a successful performed request is independent of the number of times it is executed
 ^ [CLICK] just try to be as common sense and consistent as possible.

-^let's see an example of a resource, in a common data format, JSON.
+^[SAY] let's see an example of a resource, in a common data format, JSON.

 ---
 ![fill filtered](./images/Portrait-of-Oha-kepau-flower.jpg)